 Oman is an absolute monarchy.
 Its state religion is Islam.
 The sultan has absolute power over everything in Oman.
 The judicial system in Oman is subordinate to the Sultan.
 According to the constitution of Oman, Sharia law is one of the sources of legislation.
 The sharia courts work within the civil court system mainly in the cases of family law.

-We are a full-service legal firm and provide services in most widely used branches of law that are used in Oman through our associates.
-We have explained them as under:
+We are a full-service legal firm and provide services in the most widely used branches of law that are used in Oman through our associates.
+We have explained them under:

 Family law Legal Advisers Oman:

-Family law matters such as marriage, divorce, inheritance are based on the principals of sharia law.
+Family law matters such as marriage, divorce, and inheritance are based on the principles of sharia law.
 Sharia law is derived from the teachings of the Quran and the Hadith.
 A good family law firm lawyer in Oman will be widely acquainted with these laws.
-A good advocate will provide best legal services of family law in Oman.
+A good advocate will provide the best legal services of family law in Oman.

 When it comes down to family law matters in Oman, sharia courts decide the final matters.
 Even if you are a non-Muslim living in Oman, your family law matter will be handled according to the sharia law.
 Most of the family lawyers in Oman are residents of the state, having knowledge of the local laws both sharia and modern, making them the best choice in matters related to family law.

 Legal services in Oman for criminal defense and offense cases.
 Criminal offenses in Oman are divided into three main categories: felonies, misdemeanors, and minor offenses.
 Laws prevalent for criminal offenses in Oman are governed by a mixture of French law and sharia law.
 Punishments for these kinds of offenses can range from prison, fines, or in some extreme cases the death penalty.
 Criminal lawyers in Oman are equipped with the principles of modern law and sharia law when dealing with cases of criminal nature to safeguard the interest of their clients.